MOberlechner/soda/README.md

 ## Setup

-Note: These setup instructions assume a linux-based OS and uses python 3.8.10 (or higher).
+Note: These setup instructions assume a Linux-based OS and uses python 3.8.10 (or higher).

 Install virtualenv (or whatever you prefer for virtual envs)